-No instances of reportable noncompliance or other matters with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the financial statements.
+• No instances of reportable noncompliance or other matters with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the financial statements.

-EY is responsible for the accompanying auditor's reports dated November 15, 2023 and the conclusions expressed therein.
+EY is responsible for the accompanying auditor's report dated November 15, 2023 and the conclusions expressed therein.
 We do not express opinions on PBGC's financial statements or internal control over financial reporting, nor do we draw conclusions on compliance with laws and regulations.
-The auditor's reports (AUD-2024-02) are also available on our website at oig.pbgc.gov.
+The limited purpose financial statements audit report (AUD-2024-03) is also available on our website at oig.pbgc.gov.